hbc/NGS_Data_Analysis_Course/sessionII/lessons/01_QC_trimming.md

 	- remove bases in window if % good quality bases in a window is below a specific percentage (e.g. remove bases in window if % good quality bases ≤ 70%)
 - hard crop - remove a certain number of bases from the ends of all reads(e.g. remove 12 bases from all reads at 5’ end)
 - remove read if % good quality bases in whole read is below a specific threshold (e.g. remove read if % good quality bases ≤ 70%)
-- trim any left over adapter sequences (usually at 5’ end for SE)
+- adapter trimming - trim any left over adapter sequences (usually at 5’ end for SE)
-- remove read if the read length is below a certain threshold
+- minimum length - remove read if the read length is below a certain threshold

 ## Trimmomatic